Marlyns-GitHub/AD-Tiering/README.md

 Conclusion

-The idea is to make simpler Active Directory Tiering deployment, we know that the tiering is not recommanded per Microsoft.
+The idea is to make simpler Active Directory Tiering deployment, we know that the tiering has been removed form generales recommandations per Microsoft.
-But it still the best practices to reduce surface attack into Active Directory and prevent lateral movement between the tiers.
-Active Directory security is complex and don't limit with tiering model.
+Because it's complex to implement, but there remain the best practices to reduce attack surface in Active Directory and prevent lateral movement between the tiers.
+Active Directory security is complex and it should not be limited with the tiering model.